 The DIEP procedure uses the same excess skin and fat, but preserves the abdominal muscles and abdominal wall fascia.
 This reduces the risk of hernia and abdominal weakness after surgery.

 This method offers several advantages over older, more traditional methods of breast reconstruction.

-- DIEP reconstruction uses excess soft, warm, living fatty tissue from the abdomen, which provides a very similar feel to breast tissue.
+- DIEP reconstruction uses excess soft, fatty tissue from the abdomen, which provides a very similar feel to breast tissue.